ravenOSS/maxPhoton5Mqtt/README.md

 # maxPhoton5Mqtt

+This repo adds MQTT communication to a local network IP address where a MQTT broker resides.

-Code to read a Maxbotix ultrasonic range sensor and capture a range reading for further processing.
+Use a Particle.io Photon to read a Maxbotix ultrasonic range sensor and capture a range reading for further processing.

 In the case of the MQTT version, a string is assembled from the individual characters read from the sensor.
 This provides a ready to use object to publish through MQTT.